The Vulture and the Little Girl: Aftermath

-Kevin Carter

-Four months after being awarded the Pulitzer Prize for Feature Photography, Carter died by suicide via carbon monoxide poisoning on July 27, 1994, at age 33.
+Three and half months after being awarded the Pulitzer Prize for Feature Photography, Carter died by suicide via carbon monoxide poisoning on July 27, 1994, at age 33.
 Desmond Tutu, Archbishop Emeritus of Cape Town, South Africa, wrote of Carter: "And we know a little about the cost of being traumatized that drove some to suicide, that, yes, these people were human beings operating under the most demanding of conditions."